CcubeCommunity/LookOut-2024/README.md

-# LookOut 2023
+# Lookout 2023

 ## Introduction

-Welcome to LookOut 2k23.
+Welcome to Lookout 2k23.
 The tasks ahead are divided into two categories.
 The first category encompasses Primary Tasks, which are obligatory for all participants.
 The second category comprises Domain-specific Tasks.
 You are expected to engage in tasks related to the domains of your interest or the domains you wish to explore further.

 ## Primary Tasks